Why Increase Government Dependency?

 Increased Power and Voting Base

-Politicians are interesting beasts.
 Politicians must toe a specific line based on their voting population to stay in power.
-They must also “be bought” to pay for expenses relating to their campaigns.
+They must also be bought by corporates to pay for expenses relating to their campaigns.
 Things like advertisements and traveling expenses.
 They get this money through “donations”, typically stemming from large corporations who expect political support in return.

-They also survive off of acceptance from a large number of the voting population.
+They also survive off of a certain level of acceptance from the voting population.
 Without that support, they lose their jobs and can no longer exert their influence over the territory of their electorate.

-So to get power they don’t only have to toe to corporations, but individuals as well.
+Thus, to get power, they have not only to toe to corporations, but individuals as well.

 It’s easy to get this individual support from dependent citizens.
 If you promise to continue giving them the items that make them dependent, they will surely vote for you.
 Even if it is not in their long-term best interest.
 Free money always seems great to the dependent individuals who desire it.